linkerd/linkerd2/doc/proxy-metrics.md

 A histogram of the duration of the lifetime of a connection, in milliseconds.
 This is updated when the connection closes.

+## `tls_handshake_failure_total`

+A counter of the total number of times a TLS handshake has failed.

+## `control_tls_handshake_failure_total`

+A counter of the total number of times a TLS handshake with the Conduit control plane failed.

+This does not have the `direction` label, as it is not associated with the inbound or outbound side of the proxy.

 ## Labels

 Each of these metrics has the following labels: